 Some waterproof protectors come with a distinctive crinkling noise.
 This could be irritating as you sleep, especially if you move around a lot.
 If you’re after a waterproof protector, look for one that promises no noise.

 Not all mattress protectors will fit all mattresses.
+Each type of mattress requires a particular mattress protector, such as a memory foam mattress require a memory foam mattress protector.
 This is especially true if you have a very deep mattress.
-Although some of the protectors we reviewed fit up to 55cm, it’s worth double-checking the depth before buying.
+Although some of the best mattress protectors we reviewed fit up to 55cm, it’s worth double-checking the depth before buying.

 If you’re looking for an additional comfort layer, it may be better to choose a mattress topper.
 A mattress protector is, first and foremost, intended to protect your mattress.
 If comfort’s important to you, consider a thick quilted mattress protector.

 Additionally, be aware that a mattress protector can make you hotter while you sleep.
 If this would be a problem for you, be sure to choose a protector that is more breathable, and avoid plastic versions. check out the benefit of mattress protector before buying one.